-Voting your voice in 2020 begins with registering to vote, knowing how to vote and being informed about the candidates and their policies on issues that are important to you.
+Voting your voice begins with registering to vote, knowing how to vote, and being informed about the candidates and their policies on issues that are important to you.
 The information provided on this site pertains to the state of Indiana.
 For information about voting in other states, go to Campus Vote Project.

 Your Right to Vote in Indiana

 - You are both a U.S. citizen and a resident of Indiana; and

 - You will be at least 18 years of age on or before the next General or Municipal Election; and

 - You are not currently in prison after being convicted of a crime; and